chris-lovejoy/site/_pages/services.md

 LLM-powered products require new skillsets and new approaches: context engineering, workflow decomposition and evaluation systems - rather than feature engineering, model architecture design and optimizing for model accuracy.

-Those best placed to execute the new playbook are those who've lived through its evolution.
+I've lived through this evolution.
 I operated in this 'pre-LLM' world; I built state-of-the-art deep learning algorithms and published [the first study to compare AI and doctors](https://www.bmj.com/content/368/bmj.m689.abstract).
 I then spent 2 years building LLM-powered products for healthcare admin at a [Sequoia-backed start-up](https://www.anterior.com/insights/company-news/anterior-secures-usd20-million-series-a-to-unlock-administrative-efficiencies-for-healthcare).

 I help teams build in an LLM-native way; in how they architect their applications and write code, in how they hire and train their staff and in their operational proceses.